1992–93 FIS Ski Jumping World Cup

 The 1992–93 FIS Ski Jumping World Cup was the 14th World Cup season in ski jumping and the 3rd official World Cup season in ski flying with third small crystal globe awarded.

 Season began in Falun, Sweden on 5 December 1992 and was finished in Planica, Slovenia on 28 March 1993.
 The individual World Cup overall winner was Austrian ski jumping "wunderkind" Andreas Goldberger (first of three overall globes in his career) and he took the 4H Tournament also in this season; with those results began his domination in both ski jumping and ski flying, lasting for next couple of years.
 Nations Cup was taken by Team of Austria.

-17 men's individual events on 13 different venues in 8 countries were held on the two different continents (Europe and Asia); and four individual events were cancelled in Harrachov and in Vikersund.
+17 men's individual events on 13 different venues in 8 countries were held on the two different continents (Europe and Asia); and six individual events were cancelled in Thunder Bay (rescheduled to Ruhpolding), Harrachov and in Vikersund.
 Also 2 men's team events were held (and one cancelled in Ruhpolding).

-Peaks of the season were FIS Nordic World Ski Championships, Four Hills Tournament and planned Bohemia Tournament (which was cancelled due to lack of snow).
+Peaks of the season were FIS Nordic World Ski Championships, Four Hills Tournament and planned Bohemia Tournament (which was cancelled due to financial reasons).